 - Generating evidence that may be useful to the other side

 - Facing de novo review on appeal, which could favor the opposing side

 - Subjecting critical issues in the case to reconsideration

 What Is Summary Judgment?

 In Texas, summary judgment motions can be filed by any party in a case under Texas Rule of Civil Procedure 166a to bring an end to claims, counterclaims, or cross-claims.
 A summary judgment determination relies heavily on case law, wherein one party tries to prove with evidence that no facts remain in dispute by the parties.
 Or, put another way, that the parties agree on all of the facts and only questions of law remain between them, which a judge can decide.
 Unlike summary adjudication, summary judgment is total and brings much more comprehensive finality to a claim or defense, if not the entire party’s case.

 The benefits and implications of summary judgment are similar to the advantages and disadvantages of summary adjudication, which are described in detail above.

 Summary adjudication is undoubtedly a safer move for a litigant than summary judgment.
 It brings resolution only to certain aspects of a case without putting an end to the case as a whole.

 Trust the Summary Judgment Lawyers at the Law Offices of Seth Kretzer

-For the best summary judgment lawyers who understand the differences between summary adjudication and summary judgment and when to apply for each, contact attorneys Seth Kretzer and James Volberding today through our website or by phone at 713-775-3050.
+For the best summary judgment lawyers who understand the differences between summary adjudication and summary judgment and when to apply for each, contact attorneys Seth Kretzer today through our website or by phone at 713-775-3050.
 These attorneys are on your side and know how to help you get the best possible outcome in your case!